Concrete Grinders

 Starting the Grinder:

-2. Check that the grinding plates being used are in good order and properly attached, with all countersunk bolts firmly in place.
+2. Check that the grinding plates and shoes being used are in good order and properly attached, with all countersunk bolts firmly in place.
 Check this occasionally during use, as they can work loose during operation.

 3. Check that all height adjustment knobs and the folding handle latch are tight and firm.